garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 ## Suggested Improvements

 Multiple improvements can be made to this pipeline in the underlying scripts and the smart contracts to make the system automated.
-A few ideas are below:
+A few (non exhaustive) ideas are below:

 * Improve the alignment process on ground stones - this is currently very simple and enhanced feature detection and segmentation would improve the accuracy (note, we are not looking to see if the images are the same, just if they can be aligned to a high accuracy)
 * Build in an accuracy model to provide a Yes/No result for image alignment